timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 ![](/documentation/images/cicd-k8s/CI-Frontend/.png)
 ![](/documentation/images/cicd-k8s/CI-Frontend/.png)

-Note that the Text fields `pipeline-config-branch` and `opt-in-sonar` need to be modified.
+Note that the Text fields `pipeline-config-branch` and `opt-in-sonar` were updated.

-An additional Text Fields entitled `branch`, `multi-tenancy-frontend`, `multi-tenancy-backend` and `multi-tenancy` were added.
+Additional Text Fields entitled `branch`, `multi-tenancy-frontend`, `multi-tenancy-backend` and `multi-tenancy` were added.

 An additional Tool Integration field entitled `repository` was added.
 When setting this field, you must specify a JSON filter of `parameters.repo_url`: